 Treatment for babies diagnosed with CDH has traditionally focused on care after delivery.
 Fetal treatment is not required for babies in utero diagnosed with the condition; however, for the most severe cases of CDH, The Fetal Center offers a fetal surgery procedure as a treatment option before birth.

-In an ongoing effort to provide optimal care to patients, The Fetal Center and its affiliated physicians have been granted FDA and institutional approval to offer fetoscopic endoluminal tracheal occlusion (FETO) to treat babies diagnosed with severe CDH before birth.
+In an ongoing effort to provide optimal care to patients, The Fetal Center and its affiliated physicians have been granted FDA and institutional approval to offer fetoscopic endoluminal tracheal occlusion (FETO) to treat babies diagnosed with severe CDH before birth through the Center’s participation in the Tracheal Occlusion To Accelerate Lung Growth (TOTAL) Trial.
 FETO intervention, a minimally invasive fetoscopic procedure performed during pregnancy, involves placing a balloon in the baby’s airway, causing a backup of fluid produced by the lungs.
 As the fluid builds, lung growth and development is promoted.

 For patients with congenital diagrammatic hernia (CDH) the level of care provided at the time of delivery can be critical to patients’ long-term health.
 It is essential that delivery of CDH patients occurs in a hospital that is well prepared to handle the intensive care and surgery required for infants with the condition.
 Close proximity to pediatric surgical services and effective coordination among specialized teams is important to optimizing care for CDH babies.